 As I walked barefoot into the entrance, an elderly maulana ji sitting by the entrance, looked at me, puzzled, curious; I was a stranger there, after all, and he hadn’t ever seen me visit the mosque.

 I walked past him along a passage, feeling is gaze on my back, and into the main ‘prayer room’.
-The floor was of stone — beautiful, earthy, cool stone polished to shining by the tread of countless devout feet.
+The floor was of stone — beautiful, earthy, cool stone polished to a shine by the tread of countless devout feet.
 Polished softly, by bare feet.
 And so cool, literally.
 It was like balm for the soles.

 What enveloped me was a feeling of peace.
 There was silence, and everyone was lost in their own inner selves, their prayers, teeming with devotion.
 The room was lit by slightly fewer than enough tube lights.
-Their soft silvery light on the dark walls enhanced the palpable devotion that surrounded my over-attuned mind.
+Their soft, weak silvery light on the dark walls enhanced the palpable devotion that surrounded my over-attuned mind.

 I stood, eyes closed.

 Those were some of the most peaceful minutes I have experienced and can remember.

 Slowly, respectfully, putting my heart into them as I kept repeating the one and only Kalma Dad had taught me, I copied the motions of the others around me as they performed their namaaz.
 I remember that I, the son of parents who had lost so many family members to India’s bloody partition to violent communal clashes, did not experience any fear.
-To my heart and mind, both opened by my wonderful, sensible, sensitive Dad, this beautifully soothing, peace-inducing masjid — Iike our noble temples and gurudwaras, and the wonderous, beautiful church in my English convent school where I spent the first four years of my early schooling days — was a good, a beautiful, a noble place of worship.
+To my heart and mind, both opened by my wonderful, sensible, sensitive Dad, this beautifully soothing, peace-inducing masjid — like our noble Mandirs (temples) and Gurudwaras, and the wonderous, beautiful Church in the English convent school where I spent the first four years of early schooling — was a good, a beautiful, a noble place of worship.

-As I reached the exit, I saw the same elderly maulana sahib.
-His eyes were scanning the exit from the prayer room, waiting and searching, I imagined, for me — the stranger who had entered the masjid for the first time.
+As I reached the exit, I saw the same elderly Maulana sahib.
+His eyes were scanning the exit from the prayer room, waiting, searching, I imagined, for me — the stranger who had entered the Masjid for the first time.

 When he saw me from a distance, he smiled.